aleshaleksey/fansys23/05-skills.md

 - **Control**: As a **communicate** action, keep control of your mount in combat.
   - Keep non combat trained mount in combat: Threshold = 24
   - Keep an "aggressive" mount from attacking available targets: Threshold = 16.
   - Control an uncooperative mount that is untrained or does not accept the rider.
-Threshold = Opposed roll vs Mount's charisma.
+Threshold = Opposed roll vs mount's charisma roll.
 - **Stay in saddle**: Keep your seating under adverse circumstances (non-action).
   - Threshold = Threshold of provoking event.
   - On damage over 20, threshold = [damage suffered / 2]